WHAT IS ONCOLOGY MASSAGE THERAPY?

 Our clients tell us that oncology massage helps with pain, anxiety, nausea, and fatigue.
 They tell us that it supports good sleep.
 Oncology massage helps ease stress and promote relaxation.
 They tell us massage gives them “a vacation from cancer.”
 Post-treatment, clients use it for ongoing wellness and well-being.
 When I was going through breast cancer I received massage throughout all stages, surgery, chemo and radiation, I found it to be true, for me, that massage helped to relieve my pain, anxiety and helped me to sleep.

 Friends and family value oncology massage because it helps loved ones during a difficult time.
 By arranging for oncology massage, they can support a friend or family member from far away.
 I had a friend who gifted me with a massage package and I don’t know if she knows how much that meant to me.
-It gifted me an hour that was mine, away from cancer, that was good for me, that I didn’t have to worry about paying for.
+It gifted me an hour that was mine, away from cancer, that I had control of, my therapist was there for me, not to do anything to me.
+And I didn’t have to worry about paying for it.
 Caregivers are relieved that their loved ones can receive skilled touch during challenging treatment or after uncomfortable procedures.

 Physicians, nurses, and other health care providers support oncology massage as part of integrative care for the whole person.
 They say that massage therapists can bring comfort and ease isolation for both inpatients and outpatients in treatment.

 Researchers have studied oncology massage.
 There is a growing body of research on oncology massage, and the results of clinical trials and in-hospital massage programs are promising.
 Research suggests massage can help with pain, anxiety, nausea, fatigue, and even depression in people with cancer.

 Hospitals and cancer care centers provide oncology massage in growing numbers.
 Patients request it, and clinicians and administrators find support for it.